sethbonnie/case-expression/README.md

 return value is returned as the result of the case.
 If a value is given as the block, then it is returned as the result of the case expression.

+It is a bit more powerful than regular `switch` statements because a `case-statement` allows you to match your expression to arbitrary objects, including functions and regular expressions.

 ## Install
     $ npm install case-expression